ding-lab/germline_variant_snakemake/README.md

 `scripts`: Customized scripts for germline variant calling.

-`files`: Required files for germline variant calling tools.
+`files`: Required files like chromosome intervals for germline variant calling tools (Check if your reads started with `chr` or not.
+Change the prefix of chromosome accordingly).

 ## How to start on a local enviornment